bjt-user/Linux/lightdm.md

 #### booting into i3

-You might need to select `i3` in the upper right corner instead of `x`.
+You might need to select `i3` in the upper right corner instead of `XSession`.

 Then this will become the default.